Wintellect/MSLearn/Data Handling with Python/raw/6-numpy-stats.md

 	Generating various descriptive statistics individually works, but the `scipy` module provides a `describe` function which will generate a number of values all at once.
 The `nobs` mean number of observations or the length.
 The `minmax` is a tuple of the minimum and maximum value.
 The `mean` is the average of the values.
 The `var` is the sample variance.
 By taking the square root of the variable the standard deviation can be easily calculated.
 The `skewness` and `kurtosis` are both additional measures of dispersion.

-## Generate a Histogram with Matplotlib Exercise
+## Generate a Histogram with Matplotlib

 Matplotlib is very popular library for generating visualization of data.
 It is very customizable and has a very large and robust API for configuring just about everthing.
 In this exercise, we will take a quick look at generating simple visualization of data.